 - Finally, open your saved document with a preferred text editor, for instance: Notepad.

-- How to Save Multiple Excel Sheets as One File (5 Easy Methods)
+- How to Save Multiple Tabs in Excel as Separate Files (5 Easy Methods)

 - [Fixed!]
 Document Not Saved Excel Network Drive (5 Possible Solutions)